juliusaka/xfc_btms_saev_controller/README.md

      $P_\text{max} = \text{min}(P_\text{Charging Depot, max} , P_\text{Vehicle, max})$

      with an excemption: if $t_\text{end} <= t$, then $\text{CD} = \text{inf}$

+     the repark process assumes that all charging bays have the same charging capability.

 ### Vehicle

 an object, as a datastructure for all the vehicle information.
 Has also methods to addEngy and addPower (give Power and duration). can be used in lists to code the queue and charging bays.